Ahead of vote, Ukraine leader under fire over Russia smuggling claims

 Frontrunner Zelensky said he "had no words."

-"People who came to power on blood are earning on blood," he said in an address on Facebook, in an apparent reference to Poroshenko who was elected president after the 2014 bloody uprising and has since overseen the conflict with the Moscow-backed insurgents.
+"People who came to power on blood are earning on blood," he said on Facebook, in an apparent reference to Poroshenko who was elected president after the 2014 bloody uprising and has since overseen the conflict with the Moscow-backed insurgents.